How To Show Speed Limit on Google Maps

 What About the Speed Limits?

-Although the feature is widely available as of early 2019, speed limits are not a new thing on Google.
+Although the feature is widely available on the app as of early 2019, speed limits are not entirely a new thing on Google.
 By this point in the article, you can probably guess that the journey began with an acquisition.

 How to Enable Speed Limit

 Enabling the speed limit on Google Maps is very easy.
 To get started, launch the app, select Menu, and tap Settings (the “gear” icon).

 Under Settings, tap on the Speedometer and turn on additional settings as per your desire.
 The settings include:

 - Show Speed Limit – Shows the speed limit for the road you are currently on.
 It is located next to the speedometer.